THE ESSENTIAL SEOUL GUIDE

 Wandering the backstreets of Bukchon

 A little south of Bukchon is Insadong, one main drag and umpteen meandering side alleys full of traditional arts and craft shops, tea houses, restaurants and galleries.
 Touristy?
 Sure.
 But it’s a great area for souvenir shopping and getting a feel for days gone by.
 All the store fronts in this area must use hangeul (the Korean script), so even the big names like Starbucks blend in fairly seamlessly.

+No guide to Seoul would be complete without including the city’s most majestic palaces.
 Flanking Bukchon are two of Seoul’s most impressive palaces, Changdeokgung and Gyeongbokgung.
 The hidden garden (Huwon) at Changdeokgung is worth including in your ticket price.
 There are English language tours that take about 1 ½ hours, or if you don’t care about the commentary, just join any tour and whizz round yourself.
 The trees in Spring and Autumn are stunning.

 Inside the ‘secret garden’ of Changdeokgung Palace

 Gyeongbokgung has a brilliant backdrop of mountains and a beautiful entrance gate.
 A changing of the guard ceremony takes place at 10am and 2pm which is pretty cool to see.
 Changdeokgung is closed Mondays and Gyeongbokgung is closed on Tuesdays.